 A model in the museum shows the fortress in the Dutch period.
-The precursor of the governor's office is on the right, just inside the fort.
+Christ Church is there physically, though it is not yet Anglican, and the governor's office was already in its approximately final form.

-A model of the British period shows the clocktower, church, governor's office, and no wall.
-The British, safe in Penang and Singapore, wanted no fortresses where some other power might take refuge, so Malacca's wall was removed.
+A model of the British period adds the clocktower and a governor's house at the top of the hill but removes the wall.
+Safe in Penang and Singapore, the British wanted no fortresses where some other power might take refuge, so the wall here was demolished.

-In 1997, the old governor's house (which is plainly visible in the model shown in the previous image) was off-limits and marked by a fence with signs showing a policeman taking aim with a rifle.
+In 1997, the old governor's house was off-limits and marked by a fence with signs showing a policeman taking aim with a rifle.
 Now the same house is part of the museum.